(6382) 1988 EL

-' (provisional designation ') is a stony Hungaria asteroid from the inner regions of the asteroid belt, approximately 5 kilometers in diameter.
+' is a stony Hungaria asteroid from the inner regions of the asteroid belt, approximately 5 kilometers in diameter.
 It was discovered on 14 March 1988, by American astronomer Jeffrey Alu at the U.S. Palomar Observatory, California.

 Orbit and classification

 The presumed E-type asteroid may not be a member of the Hungaria family, which form the innermost dense concentration of asteroids in the Solar System, but an unrelated interloper, which intruded into the Hungaria orbital space, as indicated by a lower albedos from observations by the NEOWISE mission.
 It orbits the Sun at a distance of 1.7–1.9 AU once every 2 years and 6 months (900 days).
 Its orbit has an eccentricity of 0.05 and an inclination of 19° with respect to the ecliptic.
 The body's first yet unused observation was made at the Chinese Purple Mountain Observatory in 1983.
 On 13 April 2042 and on 3 October 2113, the asteroid will pass 0.086 AU and 0.092 AU from Mars, respectively.